data7expressions/3xpr/doc/wiki/use.md

-# js-expressions

-Js-expression is an extensible expression evaluator and parser.
-Besides the operators, functions, variables, objects and arrays that are supported; it is possible to extend it with your own functions, operators, etc

-## Features

-- Parse and evaluate
-    - Arithmetic operators
-    - assignment operators
-    - comparison operators
-    - Logical operators
-    - Bitwise Operators
-    - Variables
-    - Constants
-    - Functions
-    - Objects
-    - Arrayas
-    - Enums

-- Simplify math operations where operands are constant
-- It allows to extend the model by adding or overwriting operators, functions and enums
-- Supports multiline expressions using the semicolon character to separate them
-- The evaluation receives the context where the variables will be read, written, and created.
-This context must be a dictionary or a class derived from a dictionary
-- When parsing a string that contains expression, an expression object is returned, which can be reused to evolve the expression with different contexts, in this way the performance is notably improved.
-- You can create a new expression object using expression objects and combining them with operators

-## Use

 expressions is the main class of the library that contains the methods to parse, evaluate, get info of expression, etc .
 In order to use the library you need to create an instance of this class: